General Data Protection Regulation

 What is the General Data Protection Regulation?

-The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation which will determine how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.
-It will apply from 25 May 2018 to organisations that process or handle personal data, including schools.
+The General Data Protection Regulation (GDPR) is a piece of EU-wide legislation which determines how people’s personal data is processed and kept safe, and the legal rights individuals have in relation to their own data.

 GDPR ICO REGISTRATION NUMBER IS: